 SEND (Special Educational Needs Disability) Provision

-All teachers and teaching assistants staff are involved in the teaching of pupils with special educational needs.
-Class teachers are responsible for differentiating the curriculum for pupils with special educational needs and will monitor their progress.
+All Teachers and Teaching Assistants are involved in the teaching of pupils with Special Educational Needs.
+Class teachers are responsible for differentiating the curriculum for pupils with Special Educational Needs.
+They monitor their progress using Progression Steps or The Engagement Model.
 We use a number of approaches to teaching that support all children and their learning styles.
 This is evident in the teachers’ planning and the delivery of lessons and may take the form of whole class, group or individual teaching.
 Other agencies support and advice is also used to compliment the planning and delivery of quality first teaching.

 SEND Information Report